 Every spring, billions of birds sweep north, driven by ancient instincts to return to their breeding grounds.
 This vast parade often goes unnoticed, except in a few places where these small travelers concentrate in large numbers.
 One such place is along Lake Erie in northwestern Ohio.
 There, the peak of spring migration is so spectacular that it attracts bird watchers from around the globe, culminating in one of the world’s biggest birding festivals.

 Millions of winged migrants pass through the region, some traveling thousands of miles, performing epic feats of endurance and navigating with stunning accuracy.
 Now climate change threatens to disrupt patterns of migration and the delicate balance between birds, seasons, and habitats.
-But wind farms--popular as green energy sources--can be disastrous for birds if built in the wrong places.
-This is a fascinating and urgent study of the complex issues that affect bird migration.
+But in a bitter paradox, wind farms—often proposed as green energy sources to combat this climate change—can be disastrous for birds if they’re built in the wrong places.

 Kenn Kaufman, a lifelong naturalist, is the originator and editor of the Kaufman Field Guides series.
 His fascination with birds developed at the age of six, and he went on to become one of the world's best-known bird experts, but his interests extend to every area of nature.
 In addition to his work on the field guides, Kenn is also a Field Editor for Audubon Magazine, and a regular columnist for BirdWatching and Birds and Blooms.